Definition of a dietary supplement

 Regulation of the Minister of Health on dietary supplements, available at: here, regulates aspects related to dietary supplements in Poland.
 The main points of this document include:

-This document is a key legal element that shapes supplement market diets in Poland, ensuring safety and information for consumers.
+This document is a key legal element that shapes the dietary supplements market in Poland, ensuring safety and information for consumers.

 For full details, please read the available document here.